DavesCodeMusings/BH1750-MicroPython/README.md

 So now I know the indoor light level at sunset, the time at which I've decided I should have the lights come on, is 14 Lux.
 So what?

 My goal for havng an ambient light sensor is to integrate with home automation to turn on lights when it's dark, but not necessarily sunset.
 Think overcast rainy days.
-And as the MycroPython program stands now, all that's left is sending the data to the home automation system.
+And as the micropython program stands now, all that's left is sending the data to the home automation system.

 Sending readings from MicroPython to Home Assistant is something I've worked out with my [BTHome-MicroPython](https://github.com/DavesCodeMusings/BTHome-MicroPython), so I won't rehash it here.
 But at the beginning of this journey, I promised you a MicroPython module.